orsenthil/senthil.learntosolveit.com/posts/2020/02/23/how-to-teach-debugging.rst

 .. description:
 .. type: text

-*How to teach debugging?*

-*You don't.
-Teach avoiding making mistakes.*

 .. image:: https://i.imgur.com/Fnh80HC.png

 This is from Masterminds of programming.
 Person sharing the story and the perspective is `Thomas Kurtz`_